mariemelendez88/WebResponsive_HTML_CSS-freecodecamp/README.md

 For this project, you will build a product landing page to market a product of your choice.

-### P18_CSSAnimation-FerrisWheel - Learn CSS Animation by Building a Ferris Wheel, Completed
+### P18_CSSAnimation-FerrisWheel - Learn CSS Animation by Building a Ferris Wheel
 You can use CSS animation to draw attention to specific sections of your webpage and make it more engaging.

 In this course, you'll build a Ferris wheel.
 You'll learn how to use CSS to animate elements, transform them, and adjust their speed.

-### P19_CSSTransform-Penguin - Learn CSS Transforms by Building a Penguin, Completed
+### P19_CSSTransform-Penguin - Learn CSS Transforms by Building a Penguin
 You can transform HTML elements to create appealing designs that draw your reader's eye.
 You can use transforms to rotate elements, scale them, and more.

 In this course, you'll build a penguin.
 You'll use CSS transforms to position and resize the parts of your penguin, create a background, and animate your work.